 Association/Team: Caio Terra BJJ Association (CTBJJA)

 Caio Terra’s Biography

-Caio was a very small teenager weighing around 85 pounds at the time, and his mother felt he needed to train a martial art in order to learn how to defend himself.
+Caio was a very small teenager weighing around 85 pounds (38kg) at the time, and his mother felt he needed to train a martial art for self defence purposes.
 As Caio refused to train his mother joined the class forcing her teenage son to tag along.

-After Caio received his blue belt, his coaches and colleagues started encouraging him to compete, and so he did.
-Although he did not have much faith in himself he managed to win his first fight, after which he was so nervous he asked his coach to quit, he did not want to enter the mat again, but his coach insisted and so he fought again… and won again!
-One by one he fought and won until he made it to the final.
-His final match was against a man that would become his nemesis in the black belt division later in his life, Bruno Malfacine.
-The fight against the Gama Filho fighter (today with Alliance) was a back and forth battle but in the end Malfacine managed to take the win.
+Despite his lack of effort Caio’s technique developed to the standard of blue belt, being promoted by “Comprido” and Vieira.
+After Caio received his blue belt, his coaches and training partners encouraged him to compete.
+Terra lacked faith in himself, and in his first competition, after his 1st match victory, he was so nervous that he asked his coach to quit.
+Terra did not want to enter the mat for his 2nd match.
+His coaches insisted and so he fought again, another victory.
+One by one Caio beat his opponents on his way to the final.
+His final match was against a teenager that would become his nemesis in the black belt division later in life, Bruno Malfacine.
+The match against the Gama Filho competitor (later became Alliance) was a backward and forwards battle but in the end, Malfacine managed to take the win.